Oil and gas industry in the United Kingdom: Production

-39 Goilbbl of oil and gas have been produced on the UKCS and up to 25 Goilbbl are left.
-Therefore, the UK could still be producing significant amounts of oil and gas for decades to come.
-It is estimated that in 2020, UK production could still meet 40% of the nation's demand for oil and gas.
+As of 2008, 39 Goilbbl of oil and gas have been produced on the UKCS and up to 25 Goilbbl are left.
+In 2008 it was estimated that in 2020, UK production could still meet 40% of the nation's demand for oil and gas.

+Hundreds of new North Sea oil and gas licences were granted in seven licensing rounds between 2010 and 2024, which led to the creation of 20 new or relicensed fields believed to offer the equivalent of six months of UK gas supply; however The Guardian reported that as of 2026 they had only produced about a fifth of that.

+In 2026, government statistics and projections suggested that 93% of North Sea oil and gas likely production, the majority of UK oil and gas production, had already been extracted.

 Decommissioning

 The principal legislation for decommissioning offshore infrastructure when production ceases is OSPAR Decision 98/3 on Disposal of Disused Offshore Installations.
 Under OSPAR legislation, only installations that fulfil certain criteria (on the grounds of safety and/or technical limitations) are eligible for derogation (that is, leaving the structure, or part of, in place on the seabed).
 All other installations must be totally removed from the seabed.
 During the next two decades, the industry will begin to decommission many of the installations that have been producing oil and gas for the past forty years.
 There are approximately 470 installations to be decommissioned, including very large ones with concrete sub-structures, small, large and very large steel platforms, and subsea and floating equipment, the vast majority of which will have to be totally removed to the shore for dismantling and disposal.
 Some 10,000 kilometres of pipelines, 15 onshore terminals and around 5,000 wells are also part of the infrastructure planned to be gradually phased out, although some, or parts, of the onshore terminals will remain because they are import points for gas pipelines from Norway and the Netherlands.
 Decommissioning is a complex process, representing a considerable challenge on many fronts and encompassing technical, economic, environmental, health and safety issues.
 Expenditure is therefore projected to be £19 billion by 2030, rising to £23 billion by 2040, for existing facilities.
-New facilities could add another £2-3 billion to the decommissioning cost, raising the total to circa £25 billion.
+New facilities could add another £2-3 billion to the decommissioning cost, raising the total to circa £25 billion in 2008.